cassieevans/web-animation-workshop/gsap.md

 [Forums](https://greensock.com/forums/) — Like stack overflow, but the people aren't horrid.

-## Why Greensock? <!-- {docsify-ignore} -->
+## Why GreenSock? <!-- {docsify-ignore} -->

 > There are a lot of JS animation libraries to choose from.
-Greensock is the only one that handles SVG transforms consistently cross browser.
+GreenSock is the only one that handles SVG transforms consistently cross browser.

 [GSAP vs Anime - transform origin test](https://codepen.io/GreenSock/details/38e8d70b289883b08bd391b4e15be070)